-Something funny happened here in America back in 2005: there was a major hurricane; a lot of people died; and those who survived were relocated to other U.S. cities while waiting for the water to recede, were labeled as refugees; yes, refugees.
+Something funny happened here in America back in 2005: there was a major hurricane; a lot of people died; those who survived were relocated to other U.S. cities while waiting for the water to recede, were labeled as refugees; yes, refugees.
 It was as if New Orleans was suddenly reduced to being a third world country hence the egregious label.
 I mean last time I checked, to be considered a refugee one had to be fleeing from a foreign country in seek of political asylum.
-But hey, most of the displaced were in fact black folks, so I suppose the mistake was appropriate.
+But hey, most of the displaced were, in fact, black folks, so I suppose the mistake was appropriate.

 Living on the gulf coast at the time, I remember it very well just how the events after Hurricane Katrina played out.
-Moreover, the one thing that sticks out in my mind, was the response to the many thousands of so-called refugees in various municipalities within which they were forced to call home after the storm.
+Moreover, the one thing that sticks out in my mind was the response to the many thousands of so-called refugees in various municipalities within which they were forced to call home after the storm.
 To be quite honest, many of the displaced were not welcome in many municipalities, and there were many complaints about the existence of potentially criminal-minded individuals from that other country known as New Orleans, spread across America.

 I was reminded of this lack of humanity recently when riots broke out in Israel:

 For many years, Jews were persecuted, discriminated against and oppressed in several European nations.
 During the Nazi era, they were confined to concentration camps, burned in ovens, starved to death, gassed with poison and subjected to other grotesque forms of genocide.
 Many fled Germany and other European countries in search of a better life for themselves and their families.
 Many came to Israel in search of peace and security.